 The term OSHA 10 refers to the OSHA Ten Hour Training that is part of the OSHA Outreach Training Program.

 The OSHA Outreach Training Program is a voluntary program of training provided by OSHA authorized trainers.
 Its purpose is to promote workplace safety and health.
-It is a tool that can be used to make workers more knowledgeable about workplace hazards and their rights related to workplace safety and health.
+It is a tool that can be used to make workers more knowledgeable about their rights related to workplace safety and health and overall workplace hazards.
 There are two options.
 Workers can attend the OSHA 10-hour course, which is intended for entry-level workers.
 There is also an OSHA 30-hour class for supervisors or workers with some safety responsibility.

 OSHA specifies a basic outline for what must be taught in an OSHA 10 course.
 The content varies based on three industry classifications: